 Have you thought about moving to another country as a way of boosting your success as an entrepreneur?

-Whilst both of these are useful, and index various factors you should consider when looking at entrepreneurialism across the world, this list is compiled mainly from my own experience and research to define what I think are the world’s most entrepreneurial countries right now.
+While these types of indexes are useful and examine various factors you should consider when looking at entrepreneurialism across the world, this list is compiled mainly from our experience and research to define what we think are the world’s most entrepreneurial countries right now.

 Let’s very briefly look at the GEM report.
 It highlights a number of key stats around entrepreneurial activity across the world.

-It shows the most entrepreneurial countries in the world, based on the percentage of the adult population in each of those countries engaged in entrepreneurial activity.
-When the current report was published, many people were surprised to see that Uganda rated as the most entrepreneurial country in the world with ‘communist leaning’ Vietnam at #5 and China at #11.
+It shows the most entrepreneurial countries in the world, based on the percentage of the adult population in each country engaged in entrepreneurial activity.
+This year’s report identifies the United Arab Emirates as the most entrepreneurial country in the world, with one of the fastest growing economies, India in 4th place, and the small Western European nation of Netherlands in 5th place.

-Whilst the US is a global leader in many areas, despite claims of being the best in the world, I strongly believe that healthcare and entrepreneurship are not its strengths.
-In fact, we’ve previously discussed why it’s best to look overseas for your healthcare needs.
-While the country’s identity is rooted in the American Dream of owning your own business, only 12% of Americans plan to open their own business in the next 3 years, compared with close to 60% of people in places like the Philippines and Cameroon.
+While the country’s identity is rooted in the American Dream of owning your own business, only 1 in 7 Americans plan to start their own business in the next three years, compared with close to 50% of people in places like Qatar.

-With unemployment and underemployment becoming more of an issue both in the US and across the developed world, entrepreneurialism will likely be a road that more people will take.
-If you’re serious about starting your own business, now is the time to start growing a business and protecting your wealth whilst you’re still ahead of the impending pack.
+If you’re serious about starting your own business, now is the time to start growing a business and protecting your wealth in order to stay ahead of the herd.

-Establishing a viable business as soon as possible is one of the best ways to ensure your future, and if you’re going to create something, it’s best to protect it and allow it to grow in an offshore jurisdiction with laws favorable to business ownership.
+Establishing a viable business as soon as possible is one of the best ways to ensure your future.
+If you’re going to create something, it’s best to protect it and allow it to grow in an offshore jurisdiction with favorable business ownership laws and regulations.

 Some of the world’s most entrepreneurial countries find themselves that way simply by virtue of being underdeveloped and lacking other opportunities.

-While the numbers from the study are interesting enough themselves, what drives them is even more so.
+India, Indonesia, and the Republic of Korea are growing economies in the GEM top 10.
+While the study’s numbers are interesting enough, what drives them is even more so.
 Cultural factors, governance, and geography all play a role.

-When it comes to governance, the ratings from these experts (for the most part) back up what I’ve been saying for a long time about the best countries in the world in which to do business.
+When it comes to governance, the ratings from these experts (for the most part) back up what we have been saying for a long time about the best countries in the world in which to do business.

-With the research available and my own experience at the forefront of my mind, with a focus on perceptions of government regulation, here are my top-rated countries, by continent (in no particular order) for the ease of entrepreneurial business:
+With the research available and years of experience and with a focus on perceptions of government regulation, here are my top-rated countries, by continent (in no particular order) for the ease of entrepreneurial business:

 Asia and Oceania